Fruitebot/cythex-tos/README.md

 # Security

-We take steps to ensure data provided from Titanium Security is protected from misuse, loss, alteration, or unauthorized access.
+We take steps to ensure data provided from Bleed is protected from misuse, loss, alteration, or unauthorized access.
 However, no Internet-based system can be declared fully secure and error free.

 # How are we using your data